henryhxu/CSCI4430-ESTR4120/README.md

 | [Feng, Yicheng](mailto:yichengfeng@link.cuhk.edu.hk) | TA | Wed 2:30-4:30 pm, SHB 904. |

 ### Piazza
-- The Piazza page for this course is: [https://piazza.com/cuhk.edu.hk/spring2025/csci4430](https://piazza.com/cuhk.edu.hk/spring2025/csci4430).
+- The Piazza page for this course is: [https://piazza.com/cuhk.edu.hk/fall2025/csci4430estr4120](https://piazza.com/cuhk.edu.hk/fall2025/csci4430estr4120).
-- The self-signup code is "cuhk_networking".
+- The self-signup code is "4430_rocks!".
 You may associate your account with multiple emails, so you can receive notifications from all of them.
 - All communication about this course is done over Piazza.
 This includes questions, discussions, announcements, as well as private messages, about all matters of this course.
 - Please use Piazza for all communication and do NOT email the teaching team directly.
 - No announcements will be made from Blackboard.